getpelican/pelican/docs/plugins.rst

 Where to find plugins
 =====================

 We maintain a separate repository of plugins for people to share and use.
-Please see the `pelican-plugins`_ repository for the official place for plugins.
+Please visit the `pelican-plugins`_ repository for a list of available plugins.

 .. _pelican-plugins: https://github.com/getpelican/pelican-plugins

-Please note that while we will give best effort, the submitted plugins are all community driven and supported.
+Please note that while we do our best to review and maintain these plugins, they are submitted by the Pelican community and thus may have varying levels of support and interoperability.

 How to create plugins
 =====================